 A4M is a nonprofit organization, established in 1992 by Founding Doctors Ronald Klatz and Robert Goldman.

 A4M has been the driving force in many ‘firsts.’
 Before the term “anti-aging” was known or popularized, A4M was providing practitioners a place in which to learn more about making concrete, tangible differences in modern medicine.

 For years, A4M has paved the way for health care practitioners and providers to be leaders, and to transition from practicing a broken model of medicine to a form of healthcare that focuses on the patient holistically—rather than a cluster of organs or symptoms.
-For 24 years, A4M has worked to break down the walls and hurdles that healthcare professionals have faced: whether it be widespread physician burnout, managed care rules, insurance constraints, or medical reimbursement cuts and government regulations.
+For nearly 27 years, A4M has worked to break down the walls and hurdles that healthcare professionals have faced: whether it be widespread physician burnout, managed care rules, insurance constraints, or medical reimbursement cuts and government regulations.

 A4M’s consistent and unwavering goal has been to educate healthcare practitioners and the public, in order to effectively advance technology that can detect, prevent, and ultimately treat all aging-related diseases while optimizing the human aging process.
-A4M has acquired a membership of over 26,000 members, which includes physicians, nurses, scientists, researchers, governmental officials, and members of the general public that represent over 120 nations.
-The organization works with multiple international partners, and MMI’s educational programs are available worldwide, with specific alliances in South Africa, Australia, Europe, Thailand, China, the Middle East, and Indonesia.
+A4M has acquired membership of over 26,000 members, which includes physicians, nurses, scientists, researchers, governmental officials, and members of the general public that represent over 120 nations.
+The organization works with multiple international partners, and MMI’s educational programs are available worldwide, with specific alliances in South Africa, Australia, Thailand, China, Indonesia, the Middle East, and Europe.
 A4M is continuing to rapidly grow in scope and size, and hopes to gain further momentum to reach its goals with the help of MMI’s education: to heal patients, and help physicians practice a better, more comprehensive form of medicine.